 You save money in the long run.
 Although the best straight razor shaving kit is an investment in the beginning, you won’t be buying and throwing away razors anymore.
 Modern multi-blade razors are considered by many guys to be inferior to single blades anyway, and they certainly don’t come cheaply either.
 An open razor can be honed and maintained for years of use.

 You get some “real guy” satisfaction.
 It’s true.
 There’s real satisfaction that comes from using a straight razor.
 There’s a connection to the past, a sense of primal energy and some genuine excitement.
 It’s the same thing that some men get from smoking a pipe, carving a chunk of wood into something great or fishing off the shore of their hometown lake.
 It’s just a guy thing.
 You either feel it or you don’t.

 Perhaps one of the groups that can benefit most from straight razors are bearded men.
 If you have a wild beard that you don’t trim or shape, you don’t need one of these or any other kind of tool.
 But if you like clean lines, there are only a couple of ways to get them: dry shaving or a straight razor.

 Dry shaving is using some kind of trimmer to carefully shave around the outside lines of your beard to get the cleanest possible cut.
 With the right trimmer, this works well.
 But if you want to do this kind of beard outlining with a razor, you really need a straight razor.
 That’s because you can’t get a clean line with a multi-blade cutter.

-Have to every tried to get straight sideburns with a safety razor that bows in the middle or one of those modern ones that lays down at an angle?
+Have you ever tried to get straight sideburns with a safety razor that bows in the middle or one of those modern ones that lay down at an angle?
 It’s impossible.
 But with an open razor, clean lines are simple once you get the hang of it.
 And so is cutting an individual hair to make things absolutely perfect.
 You just can’t do that with anything else.